xelfia/Virtueld/debug.md

 ## Debug Toolbar

-When `Debug Tools` is ☑ in `⚙Settings`, you can use the the debug tools (developer functions) at the bottom of the screen.
+When `Debug Tools` is enabled☑ in `⚙Settings`, you can use the debug tools (developer functions) at the bottom of the screen.

 * Press `[F11]` or hold the gamepad🎮 `▶` to move into `🔨Debug Toolbar`.
 > If another screen overlaps before the `🔨Debug Toolbar`, you cannot directly operate the `🔨Debug Toolbar` button with a mouse click, so please do the above operation first.